okemechris/christian_okeme-SDK/design.md

 ```

 ### Responses
-The SDK returns the response from the the-one-dev API as a Python dictionary.
+The SDK returns the response from the the-one-api API as a Python dictionary.
 If an error occurs while making a request, the SDK will raise a HttpError exception.
 #### Sample Response
 ``{status:200, json:{}}``